AlainFidahoussen/IFT6758-A2022-G08/docker-project/README.md

 ```bash
  export COMET_API_KEY=<your key>
 ```
- - or by defining it in a .env file placed on the root folder
+ - or by defining it in a .env file placed on the root directory.

 ## Docker
 The dockers only work on Linux for now (or WSL on Windows).